The Bristal Assisted Living Blog

 Moving into a memory care community can be stressful for both you and your loved one.
 According to CaringKind, it’s common for feelings of agitation, anger, and sadness to surface during and after the move.

-Having a plan for what items you should include while packing can help ease the transition and make a real difference in your loved one’s comfort level.
+Having a plan for what items to include while packing can help ease the transition and make a real difference in your loved one’s comfort level.

-Every memory care community will have its own set of guidelines for what items are acceptable, and those that are not.
-Discuss with the Director of Community Relations before the move, so there are no surprises.
-The Bristal has prepared the following checklist to help caregivers ensure their loved one’s move to a memory care community is as smooth as possible.
+Every memory care community will have its own guidelines for what items are acceptable and what are not.
+Discuss with the Director of Community Relations before the move so there are no surprises.
+The Bristal team has prepared the following memory care checklist to help caregivers ensure their loved one’s move to a community goes as smoothly as possible.

-Since your loved one’s new apartment is likely smaller than their previous accommodations, it’s a good idea to check with the Director of Community Relations to ensure everything will fit.
-It’s important to keep your loved one’s preferences and abilities in mind while packing.
+Since your loved one’s new apartment is likely smaller than their previous accommodations, checking with the Director of Community Relations is a good idea to ensure everything will fit.
+It’s important to remember your loved one’s preferences and abilities while packing.
+You can download the memory care checklist above as your guide on what to pack.

 Furniture and Room Set-up

-Remember that familiarity and functionality are key.
-Including items that your loved one is familiar with can help them feel more at ease, while items that are easy-to-operate can help lessen confusion and frustration.
+Keep in mind that familiarity and functionality are key.
+Including items that your loved one is familiar with can help them feel more at ease, while easy-to-operate items can help lessen confusion and frustration.
 Consider the following:

 • Your loved one’s favorite comforter or blanket.
 Prevent tripping by making sure the bedding doesn’t hang too close to the floor.